DC scales back punishment for smoking marijuana in public

-WASHINGTON — Per a policy change, people caught smoking marijuana in public in the nation’s capital will receive a citation instead of being taken into custody.
+WASHINGTON — People caught smoking marijuana in public in the nation’s capital will now get a citation instead of being taken into custody.

 Some aren’t eligible for citations, though, including minors, people with outstanding warrants and those who police think won’t answer the citation.